-The science of comprehensive and effective SUD treatment supports the use of medications for withdrawal and the use of medications that treat SUD during WM and in all other LOCs where patients with SUDs are treated.
-Research has consistently shown that the use of medications for withdrawal and MAT help to improve patient engagement and SUD outcomes, especially when combined with other evidence-based interventions.
+The science of comprehensive and effective SUD treatment supports the use of medications for WM and the use of MAT during WM and in all other LOCs where patients with SUDs are treated.
+Research has consistently demonstrated that the use of medications, both in the form of WM and maintenance treatment with MAT, help to improve treatment engagement and SUD outcomes, particularly when combined with evidence-based psychosocial interventions.
 Providers are required to either offer MAT directly or have effective referral mechanisms to the most clinically appropriate MAT services in place.
-WM and MAT must be discussed as a treatment option for all patients for whom it may be appropriate and helpful.
+For this reason, the passive or active discouragement of the use of medications for WM and FDA-approved MAT is contrary to the science of addiction treatment, and WM and MAT must be discussed as a treatment option for all patients for whom it may be appropriate and helpful.